hpatches/hpatches-benchmark/benchmarks/classification/README.md

 # Patch classification benchmark

-The *Patch Classification Benchmark* (PCB) measures the ability of a patch descriptor to discriminate pair of patches that are in correspondence (come from the same 3D surface) from non-corresponding ones.
+The *Patch Classification Benchmark* (PCB) evaluates the ability of a patch descriptor to discriminate pair of patches that are in correspondence (come from the same 3D surface) from non-corresponding ones.

 This task is formulated as a classification problem, where the goal is to distinguish positive (matching) and negative (non-matching) pairs of patches.
 This is done by comparing the patch descriptors, for example by using the Euclidean distance between them.
 The resulting dissimilarity score is then (implicitly) thresholded to make a decision.
 Evaluation uses both the ROC (receiver operating characteristic) curves [1] and the P-R (precision-recall) curves [2].